Continuum field theory of 3D topological orders with emergent fermions and braiding statistics: Introduction

-After the preparation in Sec.~\ref{section_KBB}, Sec.~\ref{section_compatible} is devoted to studying the interplay of self-statistics and braiding statistics.
-For this purpose, $BF$ theories with $BB$ term and different twists are studied.
-Three root braiding processes and their braiding phases are considered: particle-loop braiding ($BF$ term), three-loop braiding ($AAdA$ twist), and Borromean rings braiding ($AAB$ twist).
-We find the physically observable braiding phases are restricted by deconfined particle and loop excitations.
-Specially, we find an incompatibility relation between emergent fermion and three-loop braiding which is stated in Theorem~\ref{thm_1}: \emph{ Consider a bosonic topological order with an Abelian gauge group $G=\prod_{i}\mathbb{Z}_{N_{i}}$, the flux $\phi_{i}$ and the charge $q_{i}$ of gauge subgroup $\mathbb{Z}_{N_{i}}$.
-If $\phi_{i}$ is involved in a three-loop braiding, four-loop braiding, or a Borromean rings braiding, then the charge of the same gauge subgroup, $q_{i}$, must be carried by a particle excitation with bosonic exchange statistics.} We draw our conclusions and make some discussions in Sec.~\ref{section_conclusion}.
+Sec.~\ref{section_compatible} is devoted to studying the interplay of topological data including self-statistics, braiding statistics as well as fusion rules.
+For this purpose, $BF$ theories with $BB$ term and different twists are studied, leading to ``$BF+T+BB$''.
+Three root braiding processes (coined in Ref.~\cite{zhang2021compatible}) and their braiding phases are considered: particle-loop braiding ($BF$ term), multi-loop braiding ($AAdA$ and $AAAA$ twist), and Borromean rings braiding ($AAB$ twist).
+For completeness, we start our discussions in Sec.~\ref{sec_plbraid} by considering particle-loop braiding with emergent fermions, which is described by $BF+BB$.
+Then, we move to continuum field theory description of coexistence of emergent fermions and multi-loop braidings (Sec.~\ref{sec_mlbraid}) and coexistence of emergent fermions and Borromean-Rings braiding (Sec.~\ref{sec_brbraid}).
+We present topological actions, gauge transformations for each case, and calculate topological data including inequivalent Wilson operators, braiding statistics, self-statistics, fusion rules, shrinking rules, and quantum dimensions.
+We draw our conclusions and make some discussions in Sec.~\ref{section_conclusion}.